lacchain/pq-tls-rlpx-tunnel-poc/stunnel/README.md

-# Additional dependencies
-You can provide additional Debian dependencies putting them into the `debs/` directory.
-For example, you can put the **libssl** and **liboqs** from https://github.com/lacchain/liboqs-debian and https://github.com/lacchain/oqs-openssl-debian to enable quantum capabilities

 # Certificates
 For this POC you must provide your own certificates and a self signed Root Certified Authority.
 Bellow you can find a set of commands to create those.